 After FMP approval, significant changes to the overall direction of the FMP will require an amendment.
 Operational or tactical approaches within FMOPs may change without affecting the strategic direction of the FMP.
 The effects of these changes on wood supply can be monitored over time.
-Amendment requests must be sent to the Forestry and Peatlands Branch and local Forest Services office.
-A minimum 60 days is required for review and approval.
 Amendments will require TAC review and public consultation.
 All amendments will be posted on a public registry.